Skip to main content

 Common mistakes

-• Using greetings cards, photographs, and social media messages as evidence, which are not considered strong evidence.
+• Submitting greetings cards, photographs, and text or social media messages as evidence.

 Used in routes